Baptism

 Baptism is a great gift to give to your child.
 It welcomes them into the parish faith community founded on Christ’s love for us all.
 It is with great joy that all are invited into the family of the parish through baptism.

 We are delighted with the opportunity this provides to meet with the families concerned and we work hard to ensure that the ceremony itself will be both relaxed and memorable for all.
+One of the requirements is that one of the parents must be a practising Catholic.

 Are there preparations for Baptism?